poer-dev/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 4. You see a prompt that you have an existing account with Microsoft.
 Select **Sign in.**

-5. Enter the password provided by the Authorized Lab Hoster.
+5. Enter the password provided by the trainer.

 6. Select **Yes** to stay signed in.